 Kira Hubner and Dustin Heineman,.
 June 1st, 2013, is a day they will never forget.
 It was the day their son, a 6th generation islander, was born on South Bass Island.
 This is the first time in 34 years a Put-in-Bay Baby was born on The Rock.

 The couple knew before the birth the baby was a boy.
 A name had been chosen, Eli Edward Hayes Heineman.
 They also had plans to have a home birth on the island with the aid of two midwives, two of about two dozen in the state.

-With anticipation running high as the Put-in-Bay Baby approached, friends and relatives were wondering why the new baby was
+With anticipation running high as the Put-in-Bay Baby approached, friends and relatives wondered why the new baby was

-taking so long to make his appearance.
+taking so long to appear.
 It was no surprise when mother Kira awoke after 3 a.m. in labor.
-She called Dustin at work where he can always be found working late, either at Heineman Winery or The Shirt Shack.
-On this night to remember, he was printing T-Shirts and talking with Alexa Kirsch at The Shack.
-He immediately rushed home and shortly later, the two midwives, Tricia Spears from Greenwich, thirty minutes south of Norwalk, and Mary Franks from Tiffin were called.
+She called Dustin at work, where he can always be found working late, either at Heineman Winery or The Shirt Shack.
+On this night to remember, he printed T-shirts and talked with Alexa Kirsch at The Shack.
+He immediately rushed home, and shortly later, the two midwives, Tricia Spears from Greenwich, thirty minutes south of Norwalk, and Mary Franks from Tiffin, were called.

-In less than half an hour from the time Dustin called him, Jake, Tricia and Mary were speeding away towards the Lime Kiln Dock on
+In less than half an hour from the time Dustin called him, Jake, Tricia, and Mary were speeding away toward the Lime Kiln Dock on

 South Bass Island.
 They left the dock at 6 a.m., and Jake could see a front coming from the west.
 During the short trip over, the lake